Fmstrat/plex-ssl/README.md

 #**CentOS and RHEL variants**
 --------------

+##<font color='red'>NOTE:  The CentOS / RHEL documentation and scripts described below are currently out-of-date, without the same features as Ubuntu, above.</font>

 For the sake of this guide, the following settings are used:
 - Internal PMS hostname: *pms-vm*
 - Internal PMS IP: *192.168.3.207*